MuhammetSonmez/NLP-text-preprocessing-and-vectorization/README.md

           data.ix[index, 'Title'] = filter_sentence
       ```

-<h1>Always remember :</h1>
+## Always remember :<br>
-Tokens : is every word in a sentence
+Tokens : is every word in a sentence<br>
-Word: Token which is not stopword
+Word: Token which is not stopword <br>
 Stopword: Unwanted words ( should be removed but not all words .
-Words like not, ok should be avoided )
+Words like not, ok should be avoided )<br>